Art and engraving on United States banknotes: National Bank Notes

 “TO ARTISTS, ENGRAVERS AND OTHERS – Designs for National Currency Notes are hereby invited, of the denominations of $5, $10, $20, $50, $100, $500 and $1,000, to be issued under the Act of Congress authorizing a National Currency, approved 25 February 1863”.
 Salmon Chase, Secretary of the Treasury, placed this classified notice in late March, 1863.
 Other than describe some of the required features of each note (e.g., legal wording, placement of Treasury signatures, etc.), the only direction given to prospective applicants was that submissions must be original (i.e., they cannot have ever been illustrated on U.S. currency) and that "the designs must be national in their character".
 It is uncertain how many proposals were submitted, or what was involved in the selection process, but the final decision was to draw heavily on the use of historic American images which adorn the Capitol Rotunda.
 The motivation for this selection was two-fold: educationally it would circulate images depicting important scenes from American history while at the same time enhancing the security of the note by involving highly complex engravings.

 By July 1863, contracts were signed with American Bank Note Company (ABNCo) and Continental Bank Note Company (CBNCo) (which would later be absorbed by ABNCo) to design, engrave, and begin printing National Bank Notes.
 ABNCo was contracted for the $20, $50, and $100 denominations, CBNCo was contracted for the $5 and $10 denominations, and National Bank Note Company contracted for the designs for the $2, $500, and $1,000 denominations.
 The contract descriptions addresses each denomination individually and specifies which image from the Capitol Rotunda should be used for the reverse and what type of vignettes should be on the obverse (with specific names).
 The first National Bank Notes were issued on 21 December 1863.

+In 1871, George Frederick Cumming Smillie (G.F.C.
+Smillie) worked for his uncle James David Smillie at the American Banknote Company.
+In his career Smillie began working as an engraver for the U.S. Bureau of Engraving and Printing (BEP) in 1894.
+In 1918 he was made the superintendent of portrait engraving at the BEP.
+His portraits and vignettes appeared on stamps, currencies and securities.
+He was a steel-plate engraver and was known for his engravings of presidential portraits.
+Another BEP engraver named Charles Schlecht began his engraving career at the American Bank Note Company.
+He later engraved the scene on the obverse of the United States one-dollar bill for the 1896 Educational Series: History Instructing Youth.